- The Benefits of Climbing-Specific Training

 Why train on a Climbing hangboard ?

-There - Best in all respects: The
+There - Best in every way: The

 hangboard accessible to alllevel x. - Practicality: With a

-hangboard At home, you can train anytime and easily.
+hangboard at home you can train anytime and easily.

 How to train on a Climbing hangboard to climb better?

-Below are some exercise ideas. depending on your
+Below are some exercise ideas depending on your

-- Recovery: After each session, take some time to recover.
+- Recovery: After each session, take time to recover.
 This can include light stretching or simply resting to allow your muscles to regenerate.

 Exercise ideas on hangboard